 With so many advances in the medical arena, from cell biology, biochemistry and biotechnology, to genetics, forensics and surgery technology, the St. Louis region is in the heart of the rapidly developing BioBelt corridor and provides top career options for Nurse Anesthesia graduates.

 Application deadline: September 1

-- Webster offers exceptional on-campus library services with a reference librarian assigned to the nurse anesthesia program.
+Small class sizes create an ideal learning environment of collaboration and discovery.
+Webster also offers exceptional on-campus library services with a reference librarian assigned to the nurse anesthesia program.

-- The program is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+- The DNAP program is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).

 - Students gain valuable scholarly experience by completing, defending, and publishing a research project.